-This is an oversimplified view of the
+This is an oversimplified view

 transitioning process in the workplace